 Arsenal have beaten off competition from Premier League rivals Manchester United, who held late discussions with the player's representatives, Everton and Italian club Napoli to sign the 22-year-old.

 Gabriel joined Lille from Brazilian side Avai for just £1.5m three years ago and has featured in the Champions League - playing twice against Chelsea in this season's group stages.

 Promising centre-halves are a rare breed, let alone left-sided ones.
-At 22 years old, Gabriel is far from the finished article, but both Leicester and Arsenal were reportedly interested in January, while to have Italian suitors proves there is a quality defender in there.
+At 22 years old, Gabriel is far from the finished article, but his host of suitors proves there is a quality defender in there.

 International caps: None - capped at Brazil U20 level

 Gabriel started his career at Avai, a side who currently play in the second tier of Brazilian football.

 After 21 appearances he made the move to Europe in January 2017, signing for Ligue 1 side Lille for a fairly modest fee of £1.5m.